ballerina-platform/ballerina-lang/stdlib/observability/src/main/ballerina/observe/Module.md

-## Package Overview
+## Module Overview

-This package provides apis for observing Ballerina services.
+This module provides apis for observing Ballerina services.
 Ballerina supports Observability out of the box.
-This package provides user api's to make Ballerina Observability more flexible for the user.
+This module provides user api's to make Ballerina Observability more flexible for the user.

 To observe ballerina code, the `--observe` flag should be given when starting the service. i.e. `ballerina run hello_world.bal --observe`.
 For more information on Ballerina Observability visit [How to Observe Ballerina Services](https://ballerina.io/learn/how-to-observe-ballerina-code/)